cbonatti/bonafoot-dotnet/README.md

 - Goalkeeper is greater => Ball move to Midfield
 - They are equal => Ball stays at Defense

 **For each Combat(Home vs Guest team) a factor is applyied to players strength to force results not to be the same**

+# What's next

+### Usability
+- Create real life Teams and Players
+- Create detail when click a player
+  - salary
+  - goals scored
+  - sell player
+- Create player search
+- Manage stadium capacity
+- Create a top menu

+### Game Engine
+- "Artificial Intelligence" sell and buy players after each game
+- A.I. fire a coach and hire a new one
+- Team moral affect players
+- Decrease players' salary from team amount after every game
+- Players that played a game has a chance to decrease by 1 his strength
+- Players that don't played a game has a chance to increase by 1 his strength
+- Stadium attendance following home team's moral
+- Prize to first division winner at championship end
+- Prize to top scorer player